NathanaeldeLaChesnais/attacker_profiling_for_BAG_with_honeypots/ReadMe.md

 ### Prerequisites
 Ensure you have Python installed on your machine.
 You can download it from python.org.
 Additionally, install the necessary Python packages by running:
-'pip install -r requirements.txt'
+' pip install -r requirements.txt '

 Make sure you also have a distribution of graphviz https://graphviz.org/download/ to draw the graphs.

 ### Running the Project
-To build the graph, place your mulval file in the Personnal_simulation folder and run './Scripts/Build_graph.psi' Then you can exploit the graph and run all inferences on it through the playbooks
+To build the graph, place your mulval file in the Personnal_simulation folder and run ' ./Scripts/Build_graph.psi ' Then you can exploit the graph and run all inferences on it through the playbooks

 ## Acknoledgements